 - Vaughn will star as a criminal.
 Playing opposite Farrell's detective, Vaughn will portray Frank Semyon, "a career criminal in danger of losing his empire when his move into legitimate enterprise is upended by the murder of a business partner."

 - Justin Lin will direct the first two episodes.
 Lin, best known for directing several Fast and Furious movies including 2013's Fast & Furious 6, is on board to direct the first two episodes.

 - The US transportation system plays a big part.
 "I am still fleshing it out," Pizzolatto told Entertainment Weekly .
 "The basic idea: hard women, bad men, and the secret occult history of the US transportation system.
 I was well on my way in the writing, but there's been a lot noise and work around the end of the first season that got in the way."

 - The new season will be in California.
-"It takes place in California," he confirmed on the To the Best of Our Knowledge podcast.
-"Not Los Angeles, but some of the lesser known venues of California, and we're going to try to capture a certain psychosphere ambience of the place, much like we did with season one."
+The series is set to begin production in California later this Fall.
+"Not Los Angeles, but some of the lesser-known venues of California," Pizzolatto confirmed on the To the Best of Our Knowledge podcast .
+"We're going to try to capture a certain psychosphere ambience of the place, much like we did with season one."